calinux-py/ShieldPass/readme.md

 # ShieldPass

 ShieldPass is a secure local password manager.
-There are two versions: USB-based and MFA-based.
+There are two versions: MFA-based and USB-based.

+- ShieldPass MFA -- our most updated version of ShieldPass -- requires MFA via authenticator application.
 - ShieldPass USB requires an external USB to unlock your passwords -- requiring a physical key to unlock.
-- ShieldPass MFA -- our most updated version of ShieldPass -- requires MFA via authenticator application.

 ## Disclaimer